 If it’s caused by something noxious that’s happening in the environment, Jackson said, she aims to teach a child how to use her tremendous response to overcome the stressor.
 Though an overexcitable, gifted mind can contribute to suffering in these situations, it also offers the means to overcome the suffering, Jackson said, “because you’re capable of thinking a little more and understanding your bodily reactions.”

-If she were working with a gifted adult, she said, “I have a binder full of language about emotion, and I might tell you to pick three words about emotion that resonate with you today,” she said.
+What about when she is working with gifted adults?
+“I have a binder full of language about emotion, and I might tell you to pick three words about emotion that resonate with you today,” she said.
 With kids, she does essentially the same thing through the power of play.
 “I pretended with this kid that I was a receiver of anger, so we know that anger isn’t bad.”
 And that way, she explained, “we embodied anger.”
 This, she reiterates, cannot be done through the intellect alone.

 What Gifted, Intense People Should Look For in a Therapist